MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. Select **Create** to finish creating the file policy.

-You've created a file policy that applies a highly confidential sensitivity label to externally shared files in SharePoint and OneDrive.
-Once a matching file is detected, Defender for Cloud Apps apply the label automatically to enforce protection on externally shared files.
+You've created a file policy that applies sensitivity labels to externally shared files.
+This policy extends your information protection strategy to cloud-stored content.